sushmitabokati/VBAScripting/README.md

 ### Refactoring

-Orignal code lops through 12 stockes.
+Orignal code lops through 12 stocks.
 It picks one and loops through the entire dataset.
 Every time macro is run it loops thorugh 3000 lines 12 times.
 This can be minimized by the use of stock ticker.
-Refactor code creates three new arrays that holds tickervolumnes, tickerstartingprice and tickerendingprice.
+Refactor code creates three new arrays that holds ticker volumes, tickerstartingprice and tickerendingprice.
 Below is the results of the refactored code.

 <img width="267" alt="VBA_Challenge_2017" src="https://user-images.githubusercontent.com/93223274/140663025-052db7ba-1b15-4d15-9094-b3c9337e9e7d.png">